 - New contacts being added to your list without your permission

-- The mobile number or email address associated with your Snapchat account was changed without your consent
+- The mobile number or email address associated with your Snapchat account being changed without your consent

-If you’ve experienced any of the above behaviors, change your password as soon as possible 🚨
+If you’ve experienced any of the above behaviours, change your password as soon as possible 🚨

 How to Keep Your Account Secure